aws-samples/amazon-chime-sdk/apps/televisit-demo/frontend/README.md

 1. Open a browser of your choice and navigate to [http://localhost:9000](http://localhost:9000/)to access the client
 2. Provide the username and password of the desired user.
 3. Choose Login
+4. Create new channel that can send message or create new meeting